Skip to content

 --from text Source folder name within working directory.
 None

---to text Subfolder name for filtered images.
-None
+--to text Subfolder name for filtered images. rejected

 --no-open boolean Do not open the browser automatically.
 False